Rodney Alcala's alleged victims include two 23-year-old New York women

 The slayings occurred in the 1970s

 "Cold cases are not forgotten cases," district attorney says

-New York (CNN) -- The "Dating Game Killer" was extradited Wednesday to New York to face murder charges in connection with the deaths of two women during the 1970s, the Manhattan District Attorney's office said.
+The suspect in the “Dating Game Killer” case has pleaded not guilty to murder charges in connection with the deaths of two women in New York in the 1970s.

-Rodney Alcala, 68, was escorted by U.S. Marshals to New York from California, where he had been on death row since 2010 for killing four women and a 12-year-old girl there.
+Rodney Alcala, 68, was arraigned Thursday after being escorted by U.S. Marshals to New York from California, where he had been on death row since 2010 for killing four women and a 12-year-old girl there.
 The California murders took place between November 1977 and June 1979 and covered a wide swath of suburban Los Angeles, from Burbank to El Segundo.

 He will be arraigned Thursday.

 Last year, prosecutors in New York charged Alcala with murder in the deaths of Cornelia Crilley and Ellen Hover.

 Crilley, a 23-year-old TWA flight attendant, was found raped and strangled inside her Upper East Side apartment in June 1971, the Manhattan District Attorney’s office said in a news release at the time of the indictment in January 2011.